Foreign Corrupt Practices Act: Enforcement

 The SEC and DOJ are jointly responsible for enforcing the FCPA, since it amends both an SEC Act and the criminal code.
 SEC enforcement applies to companies regulated by the SEC while the DOJ enforces the Act against individuals and domestic companies' entities not regulated by the SEC.
 However, enforcement by one agency does not preclude enforcement by the other, and on numerous occasions the DOJ and SEC have initiated enforcement actions against the same company for violations of the FCPA.
 In 2010 the SEC created a specialized unit for FCPA enforcement.

 In 2012, the SEC and the DOJ issued their first joint guide to the FCPA, the second edition of this guide was published in 2020.

 Imprisonment for FCPA violations is relatively uncommon, yet when it does occur, the sentences, which can include imprisonment or house arrest, typically average around 30 months.
 Additionally, FCPA-related investigations are often lengthy, with an average duration of approximately 39 months from initiation to conclusion, according to a study by Stanford University.

 In recent years, the SEC and DOJ have increasingly focused on individual accountability in FCPA enforcement actions.
 In 2015, the DOJ announced the "Yates Memo," which prioritized the prosecution of individuals involved in corporate misconduct, including FCPA violations.
 This policy shift has led to several high-profile cases against executives.
 In 2019, the former head of Alstom's subsidiary in Indonesia was sentenced to 15 months in prison for his role in a bribery scheme to secure a $118 million power plant contract.

 Enforcement of the FCPA continues to improve, allowing for more companies to be held accountable and scrutinized for deals that they make within markets that are known for having a high threat of corruption and bribery.

 President Trump's executive order

 On February 10, 2025, President Trump signed an executive order directing Pam Bondi, the US attorney-general, to pause enforcement of FCPA.
 Trump told journalists who were present when he signed the order that “It’s going to mean a lot more business for America”.

 A White House official claimed that American companies were damaged by “over-enforcement” of FCPA because “they are prohibited from engaging in practices common among international competitors, creating an uneven playing field".
 In response, Gary Kalman, executive director of Transparency International US, warned that Trump's action “diminishes – and could pave the way for completely eliminating – the crown jewel in the US’s fight against global corruption”.

+A 2026 study found that the executive order led to a boost in the stock value of companies historically linked to corrupt practices.